ForgeRock/forgeops/helm/ds/README.md

 To deploy to a Kubernetes cluster:

-`helm install --set "djInstance=userstore" opendj`
+`helm install --set "instance=userstore" ds`

-This will install a sample DJ userstore.
+This will install a sample DS userstore.

 The instance will be available in the cluster as userstore-0.